-Attendance Research shows that attendance is crucial if students are to be successful post-16 and because of this the Head of Sixth Form closely monitors attendance.
+Research shows that attendance is crucial if students are to be successful post-16 and because of this the Head of Sixth Form closely monitors attendance.
 You will be expected to maintain an attendance rate in excess of 96%, unless there is a very good reason.
 We assume you are part of the Sixth Form to achieve excellence in learning.
 There is a clear correlation between attendance and exam success and achievement.
 It has been proven that once attendance drops below 90% students often achieve a grade below their target.
-Missed work If an absence is planned or the student is able to work they must contact their subject teachers and the Head of Sixth Form to request work.
-If an absence is unexpected or due to illness, students must, on their return, contact or see all relevant teachers to collect work and catch up as soon as possible.
-Dress Code
+Below 85% we would ask students to resit the year or leave 6th form.